When German U-Boats sailed into British ports

 This rather curious image showing the German U-Boat 'U 155', better known as Deutschland, moored by Tower Bridge, London, is an example of just one of the surrendered German submarines which were taken around various British ports and seaside resorts for public display after the end of the First World War.

-Deutschland sunk 43 allied ships during the war, and even in peace time, this U-Boat still brought death and financial ruin.
+Deutschland sank 43 allied ships during the war, and even in peace time, this U-Boat still brought death and financial ruin.

 Under the terms of the armistice signed by Germany, it was required to surrender its submarines to Britain.
 On 21 November 1918 the first batch of 20 submarines made their way across the North Sea to the British coast.